jaipack17/cli-pages/README.md

 ## About

-[cli-pages](https://www.npmjs.com/package/ruxe) is used to easily create pages for your command line interfaces and apps.
+[cli-pages](https://www.npmjs.com/package/ruxe) is used to easily create pages for your command line interfaces and apps in no time!
 It has all the features you possibly need!

 ## Installation